ariharan007/AutoGrid-Sentinel/README.md

 # AutoGrid-Sentinel
-Arduino based Automatic Transfer Switch using main supply and generator.
+Arduino based Automatic Transfer Switch.
+It monitors main supply.
+When main supply fails, it switches load to generator using relay.
+LCD shows main and generator status.